Profile information

 Cultural exchange and learning opportunities

-As far as the people here, we've lived our lives based on sharing and cultural exchange and (hopefully!) have something to offer in return :) Maybe you'd like to practice Armenian or Spanish or Arabic, learn how to tour in a band or build furniture or drive a semi, play the drums or the flute or make beats, talk about Mishima or Goethe or Wong Kar Wai, hear about immigrating from Lebanon in the 1970s, walk through some beautiful rolling hills and imagine ways to make "permaculture" more than a buzz word, build a compost toilet or a guitar amp... we try to approach all these things in a humble, open way.
-Feel free to ask any questions, we can talk about your expectations/hopes/dreams~Projects involving children
+So, the draw here is the natural beauty, serenity, and community building.
+We've lived our lives based on sharing and cultural exchange and (hopefully!) have something to offer in return :) Maybe you'd like to practice Armenian or Spanish or Arabic, learn how to tour in a band or build a compost toilet or drive a semi, play the drums or the flute or make beats, talk about Mishima or Goethe or Wong Kar Wai, hear about immigrating from Lebanon in the 1970s, imagine ways to make "permaculture" more than a buzz word... we try to approach all these things in a humble, open way.

 This project could involve children.
 For more information see our guidelines and tips here.